 The System Summary panel is useful and can answer the following questions and more:

-As you can see there is overlap with the Systems Properties panel.
-You might also notice that the labels don’t always agree even though these are both Microsoft tools.
+As you can see, there is an overlap with the Systems Properties panel.
+You might also notice that the labels don’t always agree, even though these are both Microsoft tools.

 Finding Problem Devices

-In addition to summary info, this tool can show you more diagnostic info such as devices that might be causing problems.
-In the screen snap below, you can see I have a Component that is not loading.
+In addition to summary info, this tool can show you more diagnostic information, such as devices that might be causing problems.
+For example, in the screen snap below, I have a Component that is not loading.
 You’ll have to drill down to Problem Devices to see it.

 This Error Code and Device name make searching for a solution much easier.